Navigating IRS Updates for Maximum Value: Strategic Tax Planning That Delivers CFO Savings and CEO Flexibility

 Understanding 2026 Tax Changes in Compensation: IRS Inflation Adjustments

 The IRS adjusts many pay-related thresholds annually based on inflation.
 For 2026, several key adjustments directly affect wage tax treatment and benefits design.
-First, the standard cut rises to $15,000 for single filers.
-Meanwhile, married couples filing jointly see it climb to $30,000.
+First, the standard deduction rises to $16,100 for single filers.
+Meanwhile, married couples filing jointly see it climb to $32,200.
+Additionally, head of household filers receive $24,150.
 Consequently, this increases the tax efficiency of cash pay relative to previous years.
 However, this change also narrows the gap between taxable and tax-deferred pay value.
 Therefore, it requires rethinking total rewards strategies.

 Retirement limits see meaningful increases under the new framework.
-Specifically, the 401(k) employee cap climbs to $23,500.
-Additionally, catch-up amounts for workers aged 50 and older reach $7,500.
+Specifically, the 401(k) employee deferral cap climbs to $24,500.
+Additionally, catch-up amounts for workers aged 50 and older reach $8,000.
 As a result, organizations can now offer higher tax-sheltered savings opportunities.
 Indeed, these appeal to mid-career and senior professionals.
 Importantly, they don’t trigger extra employer costs beyond any matching commitments.

 Legislative Updates: How 2026 Tax Changes in Compensation Affect Fringe Benefits